theahmadov/superfox/README.md

-# superfox
+# Superagent

-Send web requests with superfox.
+Send requests with superagent fast and get more informations about url adress.
+Superagent include post methods and more.